 EYW wants your food stories!

-What: It translates to “chicken breast pudding,” but it sounds grosser than it is, which is a milky-sweet, fibrous pudding—made with rice flour, milk, sugar, and boiled, finely shredded chicken—that we find absolutely delicious.
-It’s not too far off from a rice pudding in taste, and is sometimes likewise dusted with cinnamon, but its texture is totally different—stickier, stringier, denser—and then there’s the ever-so-subtle taste of poultry.
+Taste wise, it’s not too far off from a rice pudding, and it is sometimes likewise dusted with cinnamon, but its texture is totally different—stickier, stringier, denser.
+And then there’s the ever-so-subtle taste of poultry.
 (While the meat is used as a thickening agent, not for flavor, we still detected it, in a not-at-all-off-putting way.)
 An Ottoman dish once served to the sultans of Istanbul’s palaces, tavuk göğsü is a royal treat.